What crisis supports are available in Peel?

 • Specific triggers that increase above behaviours

-• Strategies that help to calm individual
+• Strategies that help to calm the client

 Vulnerable Persons Registry (Peel Regional Police, does not include Caledon)

-The Vulnerable Persons Registry is a method to flag an individual who is deemed vulnerable in the community and may be in need of emergency services.
+The Vulnerable Persons Registry is a method to flag a person who is deemed vulnerable in the community and may be in need of emergency services.
 The Peel Regional Police define a vulnerable person as “a person who due to a medical, mental health, or physical condition may exhibit patterns of behaviour that may pose a danger to themselves or others (including those with developmental disabilities)”.
 In the event of an emergency responding officers, and other responding emergency services workers, will have immediate access to this registry through the address that is obtained through dispatch.
 This can help provide vital information in a timely manner and reduces the likelihood that critical information is not overlooked.

-Website: http://www.peelpolice.on.ca/en/services/vulnerablepersonregistry.asp
+Website: https://www.peelpolice.ca/en/services/vulnerable-persons-registry.aspx

 What can I do after an Emergency Department Visit?